danielrrv/teriyaki/README.md

 func determineZipCode address as String, country as String returns Number, Boolean do being postalCode of postalCodes do
     being address in postalCode address do
-      return code in postalCode
+      return code in postalCode, true
-    being otherwise country in postalCode country do return code in postalCode otherwise do
+    being otherwise country in postalCode country do return code in postalCode, true otherwise do
      return -1, false
   end